-Check out Aomi, who’s graciously allowed us to share her transformation.
+Check out Aomi, who’s graciously allowed us to share her before and after photos of getting bigger hips.
 She gained 3″ on her hips while doing our Bony to Bombshell program, which put her ratio even better than the 0.7 target.

 How to Get A Better Waist-to-Hip Ratio